lf-araujo/mighty_make/README.md

 make dependencies
 ```

-If all went well, issuing `make` will generate the cv as expected in the `/output` directory.
+If all went well, issuing `make` will now generate the cv as expected in the `/output` directory.